vhata/puzzleserver/README.md

 # How to set up a puzzle EC2 instance

+This guide is for creating a small server that appears to be having performance issues, so that you can practice debugging and using command-line debugging tools.

 ## Setting up the server

 Amazon allows you to run small servers for free.
 You can learn more about it [here](https://aws.amazon.com/free/).